 - 3.3.2.
 You must document performance test results in complete test reports that contain the information required by paragraphs (1) through (10) of this condition, as well as all other relevant information.
 As described in 40 C.F.R. §63.7(c)(2)(i), you must make available to the Administrator prior to testing, if requested, the site-specific test plan to be followed during performance testing.
 For purposes of determining exhaust gas flow rate to the atmosphere from an alkali bypass stack or a coal mill stack, you must either install, operate, calibrate and maintain an instrument for continuously measuring and recording the exhaust gas flow rate according to the requirements in paragraphs 40 C.F.R. §63.1350(n)(1) through (10) or use the maximum design exhaust gas flow rate.
-For purposes of determining the combined emissions from kilns equipped with an alkali bypass or that exhaust kiln gases to a coal mill that exhausts through a separate stack, instead of installing a CEMS on the alkali bypass stack or coal mill stack, you may use the results of the initial and subsequent performance test to demonstrate compliance with the relevant emissions limit. - (1) A brief description of the process and the air pollution control system; - (2) Sampling location description(s); - (3) A description of sampling and analytical procedures and any modifications to standard procedures; - (4) Test results: - (5) Quality assurance procedures and results; - (6) Records of operating conditions during the test, preparation of standards, and calibration procedures; - (7) Raw data sheets for field sampling and field and laboratory analyses; - (8) Documentation of calculations; - (9) All data recorded and used to establish parameters for monitoring; and - (10) Any other information required by the performance test method.
+For purposes of determining the combined emissions from kilns equipped with an alkali bypass or that exhaust kiln gases to a coal mill stack, you may use the results of the initial and subsequent performance test to demonstrate compliance with the relevant emissions limit. - (1) A brief description of the process and the air pollution control system; - (2) Sampling location description(s); - (3) A description of sampling and analytical procedures and any modifications to standard procedures; - (4) Test results; - (5) Quality assurance procedures and results; - (6) Records of operating conditions during the test, preparation of standards, and calibration procedures; - (7) Raw data sheets for field sampling and field and laboratory analyses; - (8) Documentation of calculations; - (9) All data recorded and used to establish parameters for monitoring; and - (10) Any other information required by the performance test method.